Excalaibur

 1951

-Atom bomb testing begins at the Nevada Test Site, sixty miles north of Las Vegas.
+Atom bomb testing begins at the Nevada Test Site, 60 miles north of Las Vegas.
 More than 900 nuclear tests are conducted until 1992.
 Benny Binion refurbishes Eldorado and opens it as Horseshoe, the first downtown casino with carpeting on its floors.

 1952

-Sahara and Sands (on the site of future Venetian) open.
+Sahara and Sands open.

 1955